arosenkranz/scenarios/dd101-developer/04-logs/intro.md

 This activity provides an overview of Search, Groups, Patterns, and Transactions in Logs.

 **Learning Objectives:**
-1. Work with Logs Search
+1. Search for logs
-2.
+2. Learn the difference between tags, attributes, and facets
+3. Aggregate logs using patterns, transactions, and graphs

 When you are ready to begin, click **Start Scenario**.